primaza/primaza/docs/book/src/architecture/agents.md

 To allow agents to perform operations in the namespace, they need an identity (Service Account) with the right permissions.

 [primazactl](https://github.com/primaza/primazactl) is an in-development companion tool to help administrators configuring clusters and namespaces.

+# Configure agent

+Application agent and Service agent deployent are configured in Primaza's Control Plane at runtime.
+There exists a ConfigMap named `primaza-manager-config` in `primaza-system` namespace.

+This ConfigMap consists of following keys:
+    * `agentapp-image` : Application agent image
+    * `agentsvc-image` : Service agent image
+    * `agentapp-manifest` : Application agent manifest
+    * `agentsvc-manifest` : Service agent manifest

+By default the config map is populated using the make target `agents-configmap` executed at runtime.
+This ConfigMap is used in `primaza-controller-manager` deployment as environment variables.
+A user can modify the values of `primaza-manager-config` and then delete the `primaza-controller-manager` pod in `primaza-system` namespace.
+This would reset the environment variables defined in  `primaza-manager-config` deployment.

 # Application agent